lwindolf/liferea/README.md

 Introduction
 ------------

 Liferea is a desktop feed reader/news aggregator that brings together all of the content from your favorite subscriptions into a simple interface that makes it easy to organize and browse feeds.
-Its GUI is similar to a desktop mail/newsclient, with an embedded graphical browser.
+Its GUI is similar to a desktop mail/news client, with an embedded web browser.

 ![screenshot](https://lzone.de/liferea/screenshots/screenshot3.png)